 Those commands are not limited to key playing only.
 You will definitely find the usual modulation and pitch-bend wheel on every keyboard.
 You can play a piano note soft or loud, as well as, add drum beats, add effects to your sound through your DAW, and more.

-Connect your MIDI keyboard to any device with USB port, such as Laptops and Desktops.
-You can also connect it your iPad, but you will need an adapter.
+No!
+You can start using your MIDI keyboard, with no need for an external audio interface in your studio.
+Connect your MIDI keyboard to any device with a USB port, such as Laptops and Desktops.
+You can also connect it to your iPad, but you will need an adapter.

-In case, you are looking for 49key MIDI keyboards or more, and you have free space in your studio check the best MIDI keyboard.
+In case you are looking for 49key MIDI keyboards or more, and you have free space in your studio, check the best MIDI keyboard.
 Otherwise, we limit our search and look for specific characteristics.

 - Key count:

 25keys are ideal for travel and small home recording studios.
 Most producers go for keyboard controllers with 49 keys.
-61 and 88 key models also exist in the market but are not for our list.
+61 and 88 key models also exist in the market but are not on our list.
 In fact, for a cheap MIDI keyboard, we will take a look at 25 key controllers, but keep in mind there are buttons to go up and down a few octaves.

-The Weighted hammer action is for piano-oriented music, good to have in your studio but are a bit expensive.
+The Weighted hammer action is for piano-oriented music, good to have in your studio but is a bit expensive.
 Semi-weighted is the most popular type and similar to weighted hammer actions but with less resistance.
 And last, the Synth-action type feels more electronic.
-In our list, you will mostly meet synth-action type of keyboards.
+In our list, you will mostly meet the synth-action type of keyboards.
 You will also see models with velocity-sensitive key action-type, which just means that they respond to how soft or hard you play a note.
 If you slightly touch a key, it will capture a note very softly, whereas if you smash a key, it’ll register the note with max strength.

 Aftertouch is when you apply sustained pressure after the key has been struck.
 But do not expect miracles from cheap and compact gear.